 |This course is based on the theoretical approach of study and application of engineering science which leads to the development of useful technical gadgets and innovation in the field of technology.||This course is based on application engineering and deals with the practical study of technology.
 It is a skill-based program where students learn the skills of modification and enhancement of various technical gadgets by combining principles of engineering and technology.|

 Admission Procedure in B.Tech

 Admission procedure in any 4 years B. Tech degree course takes place by cracking entrance exams of either national/state or institute level.
-Students get admission in B. Tech colleges according to the allocation authority of their respective entrance examination after fulfilling the eligibility criteria mentioned above.
+Students get admission to B. Tech colleges according to the allocation authority of their respective entrance examinations after fulfilling the eligibility criteria mentioned above.

 Average Fees and Cut Off in B.Tech Colleges

 Almost 15% of colleges in India that offers B Tech (Bachelor Of Technology) degree costs an average fee of 1 to 2 lakhs for 4 years which mainly includes government colleges.
 Average fee structure of IITs and nit’s ranges from 3 to 5 lakhs for 4 years.
 Most of the private colleges are having a high fee structure in India which ranges from 4 to 10 lakhs sometimes for 4 years b.
 Tech degree course in specific specializations.